DSDEV27001/Visits-ETL/README.md

 ### 4.2 Grain

-An individual pet hospital visit, billed in a specified currency with a visit cost equal to the total cost of all procedures carried out at that visit, for an owners pet of a given species and breed.
+An individual pet hospital visit, billed in a specified currency with a visit cost equal to the total cost of the procedure carried out at that visit, for an owners pet of a given species and breed.

 ### 4.3 Dimensions and facts